How Do Free Mobile Apps Make Money?

 Strategy #5: Email Marketing

-Email marketing has always been and still is a powerful money-making strategy.
-You can leverage this method and ask the users of your mobile app to provide their emails and, later, send them messages.
+Email marketing has always been and still is a powerful strategy to make money from mobile apps.
+You can leverage this method and ask the users of your mobile app to provide their emails and, later, send them messages with promotional offers and other engaging content.

 Adding a Facebook login option to your free app is a great way to subtly collect user emails.
 However, give users a chance to cancel email notifications, as this will make your app more credible and people will know they won’t be receiving loads of spam.